German1138/German1138/README.md

 I characterize myself by my _soft skills_, with them I can reach an optimal communication and organization with my teammates, and create a comfortable working experience for everyone in it.
 At the same time I show my _tech skills_ with many technologies that I feel good working with, but I'm always looking to learn a new one to complete even more my personal development and fulfill the industry necessities

 - 👀 I’m interested in new tecnologies, web desing, different world languages and cultures!
-- 🌱 I’m currently learning TypeScript and portuguese.
+- 🌱 I’m currently learning TypeScript and italian.
 - 💞️ I’m looking to collaborate on any project that can beneficiate with my help, it would be awesome to gain experience and at the same time meet new people.
 - 📈 Hope I can apply my knowledge and keep growing as a full stack developer.